microsoft/qsharp/katas/content/oracles/meeting_oracle/index.md

-Suppose that you would like to schedule a meeting with your co-worker Jasmine.
+Suppose that you'd like to schedule a meeting with your co-worker Jasmine.
 You both work five day workweeks, and $\ket{x}$ and $\ket{jasmine}$ are 5-bit states representing your and Jasmine's schedules.
 The schedules are indicators of a person being busy on that day: a $1$ bit means that person is busy on that day, and $0$ means they're free for a meeting that day.
-Implement a function that determines if you and Jasmine can schedule a meeting during the week, i.e., whether there is a day when both schedules have a $0$ simultaneously.
+Implement a function that determines if you and Jasmine can schedule a meeting during the week, that is, whether there is a day when both schedules have a $0$ simultaneously.

 **Inputs:**